James-Guo-03/James-Guo-03.github.io/notes.md

 # Lecture Notes from Certain Courses and Reading

-As I have been taking various courses and participating in readings, I have tried to compile some of my notes into $\LaTeX$ documentations.
+As I have been taking various courses and participating in readings, I have tried to compile some of my notes into LaTeX documentations.
-- The $\LaTeX$ notes allow me to integrate equations easily while maintaining a clear view.
+- The LaTeX notes allow me to integrate equations easily while maintaining a clear view.
 - These compiled files would be helpful for me when recalling certain materials as well as for others to potentially use on them.

 While using these notes, keep in mind that there could be *errors*.